 How MSPs Must Adapt To WFH

 The pandemic has changed work forever.
-I have long maintained that people being present in the office is an ineffective way to “measure” productivity.
-Managers who traditionally insisted that they see their staff at their desk to know that they are working really struggled with the transition to a work from home (WFH) model.
-The truth is that their dependence on seeing their staff was a false metric, to begin with.
+I have long maintained that being present in the office is an ineffective way to measure productivity.
+Managers who insisted on seeing their staff at their desks struggled with the transition to a work-from-home (WFH) model.
+Their dependence on visibility was a false metric.

-The IT industry was temporarily sheltered from the great resignation, or the term I prefer, the great reshuffling.
-That reprieve seems to be expiring now.
-Many IT organizations are starting to see workers leaving.
-The labor market is extremely tight.
-Statistics showed that unemployment was at an all-time low pre-pandemic at 4%.
-The unemployment rate for technology roles was -6%.
+The IT industry was temporarily sheltered from the great resignation—or as I prefer, the great reshuffling.
+However, that reprieve is ending, and many IT organizations are starting to see workers leave.
+The labor market remains tight, with pre-pandemic unemployment at an all-time low of 4% and technology roles at -6%.

 Talk To Staff